Euclideon/udSDKPython/README.md

 ### Python Client

-This example includes and example client written in python using the above wrappers for Vault SDKs libraries.
-It is intended as a starting point for Vault SDK users wanting to develop their own client implementations and is designed to be easily extensible using python.
+This example includes and example client written in python using the above wrappers for udSDKs libraries.
+It is intended as a starting point for udSDK users wanting to develop their own client implementations and is designed to be easily extensible using python.
 It relies on numpy and pyglet libraries in addition to Vault and Pillow

 The integration can be run by running the following in console from the main directory:

-`ipython3 [vaultUsername] [vaultPassword]`
+`ipython3 [udStreamUsername] [udStreamPassword]`

 UDS files can then be loaded by dragging and dropping from your OS shell (Explorer on Windows) into the window that is created.